You can save captured packets simply by using the→ menu item. You can choose which packets to save and which file format to be used.

 Specific for this dialog:

 With this dialog box, you can perform the following actions:

 Some capture formats may not be available depending on the packet types captured.

 |Wireshark can convert file formats|

 You can convert capture files from one format to another by reading in a capture file and writing it out using a different format.

-Wireshark can save the packet data in its "native" file format (libpcap) and in the file formats of some other protocol analyzers, so other tools can read the capture data.
+Wireshark can save the packet data in its native file format (pcapng) and in the file formats of other protocol analyzers so other tools can read the capture data.

 The following file formats can be saved by Wireshark (with the known file extensions):